 The Batu Timbang Base Camp is a basic makeshift camp for scientists and researchers doing field research to collect samples for their studies.
 Besides tents with 10 camp beds each, the camp also contains research area, dining area, kitchen and comfortable makeshift toilets and bathrooms.

 While the facilities exceed my expectation, it is the muddy terrain all over Batu Timbang Base Camp that bothers me the most.
-Imagine having to wear your high-cut hiking boots at all times or else your legs will be covered in mud, including the infamous pacat (blood-sucking leeches).
+Imagine having to wear your high-cut hiking boots (top rated work boots and boots for hiking) at all times or else your legs will be covered in mud, including the infamous pacat (blood-sucking leeches).

 Not long after our arrival, we hike through Batu Timbang’s diverse range of lowland tropical forest as well as cross stream and river to catch the sight of the smallest and rarest rafflesia flower called Rafflesia tengku-adlinii in full bloom.
 Besides this spot, there is also another place where the flower is known to grow.
 The one that we are taken to is further than the other one, but it is far more rewarding because it has the breathtaking view of a terraced waterfall.
 On the way back, I cannot resist the temptation of plunging into the refreshing river.